-To use this method the taxpayer must keep a record or log of the miles traveled for business, the destination and business purpose (IRS Publication 463, Ch 5, Recordkeeping).
+To use this method the taxpayer must keep a record or log of the miles traveled for business.
+This includes information such as the destination and business purpose (IRS Publication 463, Ch 5, Recordkeeping).
 In addition, the taxpayer must document proof of ownership of the vehicle or a lease.
-At the end of the year, this information will be added to the individuals’ tax return using the IRS Form 2106.
-Also, you can include any business-related parking and tolls expenses with the standard mileage rate deductions.
+Further, this information is added to the individuals’ tax returns at the end of the year using IRS Form 2106.
+Also, business-related parking and tolls expenses are

-The standard mileage rate cannot be used if the taxpayer:
+The Standard Mileage Rate cannot be used if the taxpayer …

-Uses the car for hire (such as a taxi)
+- Uses the car for hire (such as a taxi)

-Uses five or more cars at the same time (as in a fleet operation)
+- Uses five or more cars at the same time (as in a fleet operation)

-Claims depreciation or a section 179 deduction (Publication 463, Chapter 4)
+- Claims depreciation or a section 179 deduction (Publication 463, Chapter 4)

-If a rural mail carrier receives a qualified reimbursement (Publication 463, Chapter 4).
+- If a rural mail carrier receives a qualified reimbursement (Publication 463, Chapter 4).